dogle-scottlogic/big-data/cassandra-vs-mariadb/blogoutline.md

  * Availability - valid requests return non-error responses
  * Partition tolerance - the database continues to operate when communication between the nodes is interrupted.

-For our clusters this gives us the following tradeoffs
+For our clusters this gives us the following trade-offs
  * Galera cluster emphasises data safety and consistency.
  In order to guarantee this consistency and remain running when partitioned it has to sacrifice availability.
  When the cluster is split only the largest group continues operating whist the others will return errors.
- * In contast, Cassandra generally emphasises availability and partition (AP) tolerance over consistency, although this can be tuned.
+ * In contrast, Cassandra generally emphasises availability and partition (AP) tolerance over consistency, although this can be tuned.
  <!-- Greater subtlety here, e.g. see https://www.infoq.com/articles/cap-twelve-years-later-how-the-rules-have-changed -->
  <!-- Maybe add a discussion on ACID vs BASE -->
  <!-- Maybe talk about Cassandra guarantees? eventual consistency -->